19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (b) an interest in such a share or in such stock;

-“treasury share” has the same meaning as in section 4(1) of the Companies Act (Cap.
-50);
+“treasury share” has the same meaning as in section 4(1) of the Companies Act;

-“trustee-manager” has the same meaning as in section 2 of the Business Trusts Act (Cap.
-31A);
+“trustee-manager” has the same meaning as in section 2 of the Business Trusts Act;

 “unit” has the same meaning as in section 2 of the Business Trusts Act;

-“voting share” has the same meaning as in section 4(1) of the Companies Act (Cap.
-50) but does not include a treasury share.
+“voting share” has the same meaning as in section 4(1) of the Companies Act but does not include a treasury share.

 (2) In this Part, a person is entitled to acquire anything if the person is absolutely or contingently entitled to acquire it, whether because of any constituent document of a company, the exercise of any right or option or for any other reason.